Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 Without further assumptions, $s^n$ takes values in the Cartesian product of the sets of permissible outcome values:

 where $G(\cdot|\theta)$ is given as in \eqref{eq:defG}.\footnote{It is possible to allow the functional form of $G(u_i|\theta)$ to vary across $i$ as well.
 For notational simplicity, we do not explicitly consider this extension here.
 We introduce the heterogeneity of $G$ due to covariates in Section \ref{sec:covariates}.} This set collects outcome sequences that are compatible with the model and $\theta$.
-We represent the repeated experiments by the tuple $(S^n,U^n,\Theta, G^n;m^n).$ Although $u^n$ is assumed to be independent, the outcome sequence $s^n$ can be dependent because the model does not restrict the selection mechanism.
-Similarly, even if one makes the stronger assumption that the $u_i$'s are i.i.d., the distribution of outcome $s_i$ may be heterogeneous because of the potential heterogeneity of selection across experiments.
-This feature arises because the joint selection mechanism (across all experiments) is left unspecified and the joint distribution of the outcome sequence depends on this incidental parameter.
+We represent the repeated experiments by the tuple $(S^n,U^n,\Theta, G^n;m^n).$

 For each $\theta\in\Theta$ and $n\in \mathbb N$, the set of distributions compatible with the model is